 Car ownership comes with a lot of responsibilities — and a lot of expenses.
 From insurance to maintenance, the cost of owning a car can really start to burn a pretty huge hole in your wallet.
 Not to mention, as soon as you drive your vehicle off the lot, it begins to significantly depreciates in value.

 If you’re looking for something a little more cost effective and convenient, car subscriptions are definitely a great option to consider if you need a way to get around.

 Car Subscriptions: A Quick Overview You may be scratching your head and asking yourself - what exactly are car subscriptions?
 We get it - they can be a little confusing.
-Simply put, car subscriptions are a simple way to get behind the wheel for a certain period of time (from one month to even a year or more).
+Simply put, car subscriptions are a simple way to get behind the wheel for a certain period of time (from three months to even a year or more).
 Most car subscriptions offer lightly used cars and often include maintenance and insurance in one monthly payment.

 Unlike ride sharing options like Getaround or Zipcar, you can have a car for more than just a few hours or a weekend.
 And unlike a lease, you can subscribe month to month and easily cancel whenever you need to (goodbye outrageous cancellation fees!).
 A lot of car subscription services, like Canvas, don’t require a downpayment of any kind!

 Lower Monthly Costs When you decide to subscribe to your vehicle, you typically pay a fixed fee each month.
 This monthly cost might cover insurance, maintenance and more.
 In a lot of cases, a car subscription includes roadside assistance, which is a total lifesaver if you ever end up stranded on the side of the road.
 These included perks like insurance, maintenance, and roadside assistance can mean major savings.
 However, just knowing that they’re taken off your plate is a huge thing in itself.
 Can you really put a price tag on peace of mind?